1820 Naval Air Squadron

-1820 Naval Air Squadron (1820 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-The squadron was established at Naval Air Station Brunswick in Maine, on 1 April 1944 and subsequently joined HMS Arbiter in July.
-Throughout its operational period, the squadron exclusively utilised the Curtiss Helldiver I aircraft.
-Nevertheless, the performance of this aircraft was deemed inadequate for its designated purpose, leading to the squadron's disbandment on 16 December 1944, at HMS Ringtail, RNAS Burscough.
+1820 Naval Air Squadron (1820 NAS), also referred to as 1820 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom's Royal Navy (RN).
+The squadron was established at Naval Air Station Brunswick in Maine, in April 1944 and subsequently joined in July.
+Throughout its operational period, the squadron exclusively utilised the Curtiss Helldiver I dive bomber aircraft.
+Nevertheless, the performance of this aircraft was deemed inadequate for its designated purpose, leading to the squadron's disbandment on 16 December 1944, at RNAS Burscough, HMS Ringtail, Lancashire.

 History

 Dive bomber squadron (1944)

 1820 Naval Air Squadron formed on 1 April 1944, in the United States at RN Air Section Brunswick, located at United States Naval Air Station (USNAS) Brunswick, Maine, as a dive bomber squadron, under the command of Lieutenant Commander(A) H.I.A.
 Swayne, DSC, RN.

 It was equipped with nine Curtiss SB2C Helldiver, an American dive bomber.
 These were the Canadian built SBW-1B version for lend-lease to the Royal Navy and known as Helldiver I. The squadron strength was eight pilots and eight observers and they conducted familiarisation with the aircraft and equipment at Brunswick during April.